-To make the SAP 2.2 as useful for decision making as possible, we dedicated significant effort and resources to developing a stakeholder engagement process.
+32 To make the SAP 2.2 as useful for decision making as possible, we dedicated significant effort and resources to developing a stakeholder engagement process.
 Because the North American carbon cycle involves a vast array of interactions between human activities and the environment, and because changes in the carbon cycle may have far-reaching economic, social and political implications, the stakeholders for this report arguably include the entire population of the continent.

-To focus the stakeholder engagement process, the Coordination Team sought to identify and involve representatives of government (national and subnational) with current or potential responsibility for carbon management, businesses with a substantial interest in carbon management, and environmental groups active in carbon cycle issues, along with academic and consulting experts in carbon cycle issues.

-- We were partially successful in our efforts to involve a broad and representative group of stakeholders. - 23 Our extensive outreach efforts generated public comments from only a limited number of individuals, and - 24 attendance at our individual workshops was not equally balanced across all stakeholder groups.
-We did, - 25 however, succeed in generating participation and public comment from all the major stakeholder groups. - What the process lacked in numbers, it arguably made up for in the quality of interaction and feedback - 27 received.
+5 To focus the stakeholder engagement process, the Coordination Team sought to identify and involve 6 representatives of government (national and subnational) with current or potential responsibility for 7 carbon management, businesses with a substantial interest in carbon management, and environmental 8 groups active in carbon cycle issues, along with academic and consulting experts in carbon cycle issues.
+9 We were partially successful in our efforts to involve a broad and representative group of stakeholders.
+10 Our extensive outreach efforts generated public comments from only a limited number of individuals, and attendance at our individual workshops was not equally balanced across all stakeholder groups.
+We did, 11 however, succeed in generating participation and public comment from all the major stakeholder groups.
+12 13 What the process lacked in numbers, it arguably made up for in the quality of interaction and feedback 14 received.

 The stakeholder engagement process involved a combination of interviews, workshops, and online communication tools such as a website and email.
 Stakeholders' interests were considered and represented at all stages.
-However, the responsibility for content of the report rested with the authors themselves.
+However, the responsibility for content of the report rested with the authors themselves (to maintain the credibility aspect).